min2ha/ukwa-site/content/target/68456/index.en.md

   "subject": "LGBTQ+"
 }

-# Petitions UK Government and Parliament: Consult with women on proposals to enshrine 'gender identity' in law

 A petition to the UK Parliament to consult with women on proposals to enshrine 'gender identity' in law.
 This was set up by the ManFriday campaign group in March 2018.